Hamza-SAYAD/AttendaceFaceRecognitionProject/Readme.md

 * **Data Visualization:**
     * Generate insightful graphs and charts to analyze attendance trends, incorporating location data (if available).
     * Visualize metrics like: total attendance by student, number of students by standing, attendance distribution by location (optional: using donut charts, line graphs, pie charts).

+* **Email Notifications::**
+    * The app can be configured to send automated email alerts to designated recipients (e.g., faculty or administrators).
+    * These emails can include the attendance report as an attachment and highlight students who weren't wearing masks during the monitored period.

+* **Detailed Reporting:**
+    * The app generates comprehensive Excel reports that include student names, majors, total masks detected, and timestamps for attendance.
+    * These reports can be downloaded for further analysis.

+* **Login Functionality:**
+    *   Secure your application with a login page to restrict access to authorized personnel.

 ## Features